BigelowLab/cs2018/README.md

 ## Other information
 The Bigelow summer internship program offers students the opportunity to live in Boothbay and work in a dynamic, cutting-edge research environment.
 The program runs for 10 weeks from **May 29th—August 3th**.

+Interns will be provided with housing (at our new [Residence Hall](https://www.bigelow.org/about/residence-hall.html)) and a stipend.

 ## How to apply

 Send an email to Kevin (kguay@bigelow.org) by **Sunday, November 12th** with: